Give user possibility to change white balance relatively

 I change temperature from 4500K to 5000K (+500K).
 When I save this change as a style and set this style to the image that oryginally had 4700K (from RAW information) I suppose it to have 5200K as a result (+500K as well).
 This behavior could be optional (relative/absolute change option).

-#1 Updated by Roman Lebedev about 2 years ago
+#1 Updated by Roman Lebedev over 2 years ago

 - % Done changed from 0 to 20

 Do note that we store white balance as multipliers.

 The displayed Kelvin temperature is not representable (as in, across different software), and is only useful for information.

 That being said, i i'm not entirely convinced that this could/should be done.

 #2 Updated by Mariusz Jaskółka over 2 years ago